The Dog Days of Summer

 Summer Food

-Hiking adventures, days at the pool, lazy afternoon at home are all perfect opportunities to try out a new, healthy snack idea.
+Hiking adventures, days at the pool, lazy afternoons at home are all perfect opportunities to try out a new, healthy snack idea.
 These three simple snack ideas are simple enough for kids to help plan and prep, and a nice alternative to more traditional snacks.

 There’s nothing like the taste of homemade root beer!
 Even if you have an apparatus to facilitate “forced carbonation,” forgo it for this once and try this recipe which includes yeast and sugar for carbonation.
 (Filling the bottles is a fun, messy project best done outside, if possible.)
 This project also provides an excellent opportunity to learn about that fascinating organism–yeast!